- Amplify the collective patient voice in the Still’s disease community by bridging the SJIA and AOSD continuum.

 Shalla Newton, MSN, RN, NE-BC

 Shalla is a cross-functional leader with a nursing background specializing in rare and orphan diseases.
 Her therapeutic areas of expertise are autoimmune, autoinflammatory, immune-mediated, neurology, and genetic diseases.
-Shalla’s tenure spans 19 years as a leader and conduit among biopharma, biotech, nonprofit advocacy organizations, and global government affairs.
+Shalla’s tenure spans over 20 years as a leader and conduit among biopharma, biotech, nonprofit advocacy organizations, and global government affairs.
 Her leadership roles have been in both direct patient care & disease education, patient and organizational advocacy, patient & community engagement/outreach, patient access, market/channel access, medical affairs, research, global policy, medical communications, and government/public affairs.

 Shalla’s passion in rare, orphan, and complex diseases emerged long before she had to quarterback her own complex care with two rare diseases.
 Years prior to her own rare diagnostic journey, Shalla was advocating for her pediatric patients and their families with rare/orphan and complex diseases in direct patient care.
 She shares her passion and expertise in navigating a healthcare system never designed to treat rare and complex patients (families).
 She recognizes advocacy surpasses the patient voice and never remains static, but is rather strategic in implementation and sustainability.